tsackton/taelgar/Campaigns/Dunmari Frontier/Session Notes/Session 51 (DuFr).md

 %%
 ## Session Info
 ### Summary
-- The Fellowship battles a shadow hunter, rescues Seeker, and uncovers the hunter's human form and dire warning about Chardon.
+- The[[ Dunmar Fellowship]] battles a shadow hunter, rescues [[Seeker]], and uncovers the hunter's human form and dire warning about Chardon.
-- They arrive in Arendum, gather information, and spread rumors of their journey to mislead potential followers.
+- They arrive in [[Arendum]], gather information, and spread rumors of their journey to mislead potential followers.
-- Traveling invisibly, they reach the Elderwood where Kenzo connects with a God Tree but senses a disturbing corruption.
+- Traveling invisibly, they reach the [[Elderwood]] where [[Kenzo]] connects with a God Tree but senses a disturbing corruption.
-- In the Bek'eni village, they meet Theba, learn of Mezzar's influence, and retrieve Theba's magical gear despite dangers.
+- In the [[Bek'eni]] village, they meet [[Theba]], learn of [[Mezzar]]'s influence, and retrieve Theba's magical gear despite dangers.
-- The party prepares to confront Mezzar at the God Tree, wary of the intentions of this mysterious elf.
+- The party prepares to confront [[Mezzar]] at the God Tree, wary of the intentions of this mysterious elf.

 ### Timeline
 - (DR:: 1748-08-29), late night: Attacked by a shadow hunter and two yeth hounds around Kill shadow hunter.
 Manage to sleep.